 At the heart the Shire is the town of Uralla.
 The town has a scenic country character with its rich environment underpinning the town's strong tourism sector.
-Boasting a rich history, the town of Uralla has more than 50 buildings and sites of heritage significance and has significant visitor attractions nearby, such as Thunderbolt's Rock or the stunning Gostwyck Chapel.
-The town of Uralla enjoys a significant number of services and facilities for its residents including restaurants, bakeries and cafés, a grocery store, various unique retail services schools, pre-schools, police station, swimming pool, community centre incorporating community support services, residential aged care facility, library, churches, bowling club, golf club, historical museum, post office, banks and visitor information centre.
+Boasting a rich history, the town of Uralla has more than 50 buildings and sites of heritage significance and has significant visitor attractions nearby, such as Thunderbolt's Rock, the stunning Gostwyck Chapel or historic cave paintings.
+The town of Uralla enjoys a significant number of services and facilities for its residents including restaurants, bakeries and cafés, a local supermarket, various unique retail services, schools, pre-schools, police station, swimming pool, community centre incorporating community support services, residential aged care facility, library, churches, bowling club, golf club, historical museum, post office, banks and visitor information centre.

-Bundarra is a community that enjoys wide leafy streets and was developed as a town adjacent to George Clerk's settlement on the Gwydir River.
+Bundarra is a community developed as a town adjacent to George Clerk's settlement on the Gwydir River.
 It has traditionally been home to contractors and labourers supporting the surrounding rural properties.
 This is still reflected in the relatively high proportion of the Bundarra workforce that list their occupation as labourers or machinery operators in the 2016 census.
-The village is enriched by its services and facilities including police station, school, churches, an aged care facility, agricultural supplies, garage, hotel, sporting club/golf course, rural transaction centre (with Centrelink access), community technology centre, general store, post office and a takeaway store.
+The village is enriched by its services and facilities including police station, school, churches, an aged care facility, agricultural supplies, garage, hotel, sporting club/golf course, community technology centre, general store (including a post office) and a takeaway store.

 The village of Kentucky is surrounded by rich farmland and picturesque open spaces.
-As a close-knit community Kentucky has two churches, a community hall, general store and a public school.
-Its community strengths are historical as a returned soldiers settlement developed along the railway line between Kentucky and Wollun in 1918 with an area of
+As a close-knit community Kentucky has a church, a community hall, general store and a public school.
+Its community strengths are historical as a returned soldiers settlement developed along the railway line between Kentucky and Wollun following the Great War with an area of

 7,319 acres divided into 80 small holdings.
-At its peak 1,200 acres were planted to apples, pears, cherries, plums and prunes.
-The area now specialises in grazing, such as superfine merinos, beef cattle and niche industries occupy many of the small holdings as well as a boutique distillery and brewery.
+At its peak 1,200 acres were planted to apples, pears, cherries and plums.
+The area now specialises in grazing, such as superfine merinos and beef cattle.
+Niche industries occupy many of the small holdings as well as a boutique distillery and brewery.

 Kingstown is a scenic rural village and one of the earliest European settlements in Uralla Shire.
-The village originally grew from 'Stony Batter' as a large pastoral station developed around 1835 that extended from the Macdonald River to the Gwydir.
+The village originally grew from 'Stony Batter', a large pastoral station developed around 1835 that extended from the Macdonald River to the Gwydir.

 Kentucky has a public school, church, general store, Landcare Group and New South Wales Rural Fire Service.

 Rocky River is an important Australian historic village that was founded from gold mining in the 1800's.
-At its peak it had an estimated 4,000 to 5,000 miners and their families, 20 hotels, boarding houses, stores, churches and schools.
+At its zenith in 1858 it had an in excess of 5,000 people, 20 hotels, boarding houses, stores, churches and schools.
 Today this village supports a school.

-The Invergowrie, Saumarez, Arding areas are rural residential settlements while other smaller settlements such as Yarrowyck and Wollun developed around another major holding.
+The Invergowrie, Saumarez, Arding areas are rural residential settlements while other smaller settlements such as Yarrowyck and Wollun developed around other major holdings.

 Uralla Shire is a highly liveable rural area where there is a great sense of wellbeing.
 The population has easy access to high-quality local jobs, community facilities, essential services, healthcare, education, social and cultural activities, affordable/diverse housing and recreation spaces.
 Residents and visitors have a strong connection with natural areas such as national parks and beautiful bushland that are common throughout the area.
 The culture and natural environment support quality of life and allow people to explore, connect, play, innovate and thrive.